Review findings

 In the Veracode Platform, the Results page provides a single point of reference for the results of all completed scans.
 View the results of all scans performed on the application, including security policy evaluations and a summary of the results.

-You also access reports (Veracode and PCI compliance) showing detailed information about your scans and findings, download reports, bookmark reports, and schedule a consultation call with Veracode Technical Support.
+You can also access reports (Veracode and PCI compliance) showing detailed information about your scans and findings, download reports, bookmark reports, and schedule a consultation call with Veracode Technical Support.

 Reporting options